Double well potentials and quantum gates: Conclusion

 \section{Conclusion}

-This paper shows how recent experimental and theoretical research on ultracold atoms in double well potentials can be understood in terms of simple quantum mechanics.
-The experiments have been carried out with bosonic atoms (the isotope Rb-87) for technical reasons but for simplicity the fermionic case has been used to expound the principles.
-This system described by Hayes \textit{et al} \cite{Hayes} is particularly intriguing for the way in which influence of the nuclear spin on the spatial wave functions is exploited.
+We have shown how recent experimental and theoretical research on ultracold atoms in double well potentials can be simply understood.
+The experiments have been carried out with bosonic atoms (the isotope $^{87}$Rb) for technical reasons, but for simplicity the fermionic case has been used to expound the principles.
+This system described in Ref.~\onlinecite{Hayes} is particularly intriguing for the way in which the influence of the nuclear spin on the spatial wave functions is exploited.

-For a more general solution, second quantized notation tends to be used, as in most of the papers we cite; this notation becomes more efficient in keeping track of exchange symmetry as the number of particles in the system increases.
+Second quantized notation tends to be used for a more general solution, as in most of the papers we have cited, because this notation becomes more efficient in keeping track of exchange symmetry as the number of particles in the system increases.

-There is great current interest in using cold atoms in optical lattices for quantum information processing, including the direct quantum simulation of strongly correlated many particle systems (such as those in Condensed Matter Physics).
+There is great current interest in using cold atoms in optical lattices for quantum information processing, including the direct quantum simulation of strongly correlated many particle systems (such as those in condensed matter physics).
 The simple approach outlined in this paper gives an intuitive way of understanding aspects of these systems.\\

+The authors would like to thank the referees and editors for helpful comments.
+M.S. would also like to thank Christ Church (Oxford), NIST (Gaithersburg) and the Lindemann Trust for financial assistance.\\